RiccardoTancredi/GameofLife/README.md

 * oscillators: they change forms, returning cycliclally to the first one every _T_ iterations. _T_ is called _period_.
 * spaceships: they travel across the board.

 The `board.py` file contains functions and variables used to analyse the game.
-We'd defined _occupancy_ $o(t)$ as the number of cells alive at a particular time and _heat_ $h(t)$ as the sum of born and dead cells at time $t$.
+We'd defined _occupancy_ $o(t)$ as the number of cells alive at a particular time and _heat_ $h(t)$ as the sum of born and dead cells between time $t-1$ and $t$.
-The `search_patterns` function counts the number of occurrencies of a given pattern in the whole board at a given moment.
-We need to take into account the toroidal structure of the board: in order to do so, we expand it with the `Ipad` function.
+The `search_patterns` function counts the number of occurrences of a given pattern in the whole board at a given moment.
+We need to take into account the toroidal structure of the board: in order to do so, we expand it with the `Ipad` function. `Ipad` pads the board in a way that satisfies periodic boundary conditions.
 In this way we can find patterns that are split by the edge of the board. `search_patterns` also considers flipped and rotated variants of the desired pattern.

 <div align="center">
     <img src=figures/bee_hive_filter.png width=450 height 300>